Perspective | U.S. men’s soccer keeps failing to reach the Olympics. The reasons are complicated.

 Population and basic competence alone should be enough to usher the United States to the final tournament.

-Mexico and the United States begin as favorites at almost every men’s qualifying bash, whether it’s an under-17 scrum or World Cup fight.
+Mexico and the United States begin as favorites at almost every men’s qualifying bash, whether it’s an under-17 scrum or a World Cup fight.
 Yet, as American soccer fans have seen at the three most prominent events, the program continues to stumble.

-It missed the 2016 Olympics, the 2018 World Cup and, with a drab performance Sunday against Honduras in Guadalajara, Mexico, the Summer Games in Tokyo.
-The latest spill left the U.S. men out of the Olympics for the third consecutive cycle and fourth time in five attempts.
+It missed the 2016 Olympics, the 2018 World Cup and, with a drab performance Sunday against Honduras in Guadalajara, Mexico, this year’s Summer Games in Tokyo.
+The latest spill left the U.S. men out of the Olympics for the third consecutive cycle and the fourth time in five attempts.

 Although they pale in comparison to the World Cup, the Olympics are, to most Americans, the pinnacle of athletic competition.
 They are a showcase, an opportunity to engage casual fans, spread soccer’s gospel and introduce the public to emerging talent.

-Another Olympics without men’s soccer is another setback to the sport’s mainstreaming efforts in the U.S. Again, the responsibility will fall entirely on the women’s team, which has won four of six gold medals and, as reigning world champion, will be favored this summer.
+Another Olympics without men’s soccer is another setback to the sport’s mainstreaming efforts in the United States.
+Again, the responsibility will fall entirely on the women’s team, which has won four of six gold medals and, as reigning world champion, will be favored this summer.

-Qualifying for the Tokyo Games would have also helped explain the unique setup of Olympic men’s soccer.
-The team that failed in Guadalajara — and its predecessors the past decade in Salt Lake City and Nashville — is not the U.S. men’s national team that, until four years ago, had played in seven consecutive World Cups and is currently making a strong recovery.
+Qualifying for the Tokyo Games also would have helped explain the unusual setup of Olympic men’s soccer.
+The team that failed in Guadalajara — and its predecessors the past decade in Salt Lake City and Nashville — is not the U.S. men’s national team that, until four years ago, had played in seven consecutive World Cups and is making a strong recovery.

 This point can’t be emphasized enough.

 Olympic soccer for men is for players 23 and under.
 (The women have no such age restrictions.)
-FIFA, the sport’s international governing body, designed it that way to avoid any confusion — or competition — with its prized jewel, the World Cup.
+FIFA, soccer’s international governing body, designed it that way to avoid any confusion — or competition — with its prized jewel, the World Cup.

 Furthermore, FIFA does not require pro teams to release players for under-23 competitions, whether it’s a qualifying tournament or the actual Olympic Games.
-Clubs have invested millions into top young players, and they don’t want to risk injury at an age-specific tournament.
+Clubs have invested millions in top young players, and they don’t want to risk injury at an age-specific tournament.
 FIFA agrees.

 So what American fans were left with Sunday was an incongruous arrangement: some of the best under-23 Americans, such as Christian Pulisic, Gio Reyna and Sergiño Dest, playing for the senior team in a meaningless friendly against Northern Ireland instead of suiting up for the U-23 squad in a vital Olympic qualifier.